UK decries France's seizure of fishing boat as post-Brexit row deepens | Law-Order

 France says Britain has refused to grant its fishermen the full number of licences to operate in British waters that France says is warranted, though Britain says it is issuing licences to vessels that meet its criteria.
 "So now we need to speak the language of strength since that seems to be the only thing this British government understands," European Affairs Minister Clement Beaune told CNews television channel.

 Girardin made clear France could not cut off electricity supplies to Britain as a retaliatory measure but said it could raise tariffs.
 Britain was importing about 6% of its electricity supply from France on Thursday, data showed.
+Jersey, a self-governing British Crown Dependency 14 miles off the French coast, said on Thursday it was "extremely disappointed" at France's announcement as Jersey officials had met officials from France, the UK and the European Commission on Wednesday morning.

+"The outcome of that meeting was that 162 French vessels will be licensed to fish in Jersey's territorial waters from this Friday", the Jersey government statement said.
 VESSEL IMPOUNDED

 Additional customs checks on goods travelling between Britain and the rest of Europe could disrupt trade flows before Christmas.
 The EU's executive body said it would continue talks with Britain and France in the coming days.